nitay510/nitay-and-ilan-project/README.md

 *In Minkowski distance we chose random value for p (p=2) because the value of each p does not affect the algorithm and therefore does not matter to us.
 #ABOUT THE CODE:-In this code there is a client and a server side.
+The client receives a menu with 5 options according to the order and at the end of the order option 8 to exit the program.
+Option 1 will ask the client to enter a file of classified vectors and a test file that will contain vectors that will be classified.
-   The user feeds the client a vector of distance type and size K and then the client sends this to the server.
+Option 2 will show the client the distance metric according to which the vectors will be classified and the current K value, and the client will also be able to replace the K value and the distance metric.
-   The server creates the KNN from the previous exercise and gives it the values it received from the client.
-   In the running line of the server it is given a file with classified information, according to which the KNN knew how to classify each new vector.
-   Given a certain vector, a distance function and a K value, the KNN will return the vector type.
-   The server will pass this on to the client and the client will print the answer for us.
-   The client continues to accept inputs from the user until the user enters -1.
-   If the user enters an input that is incorrect, that is, not according to the format rules, the message "Invalid input" will be printed.
-   If, while running the client, not enough arguments are received, the message will be printed:
-   "you didn't put enough arguments!!:"
+In this option, the client is expected to enter a value of K and Matric and must provide these two arguments, otherwise an error message will be received.
+Option 3 will classify the vectors in a test file according to the classified vectors file.
+Option 4 will present to the client the results of the test file after classification after numbering by lines, and finally "Done" will be printed.
+Option 5 will allow the client to enter a path on his computer where the results will be saved after the classification.
+If one of the files has not been entered, the customer will be asked to enter the file.
+If the path is invalid, an error message will be received.
  -This code simulates a KNN algorithm when it receives a file of classified vectors, a distance function and a K value.
 And for each input the algorithm will check for the closest K vectors what is the most common type and accordingly the vector type will be returned.
  Proximity between the vector and the nearest K will be checked using the distance function.
- -all the checks are in the client and the student just check if he gets -1 and if not send all the info to the server the server than do all the check and if the input is invalid return "invalid input to the client" the client just recive text from user and send it to the server -The code is divided as follows:
+ -all the checks are in the client and the student just check if he gets -1 and if not send all the info to the server than do all the check and if the input is invalid return "invalid input to the client" the client just receive text from user and send it to the server -The code is divided as follows:
  -there is a class called KNN and its fields are:
  1.multimap whose keys are vectors and the values in it are strings.